Tracy Smothers: World Championship Wrestling (1990–1992)

 Smothers reunited with Steve Armstrong and made their debuts for World Championship Wrestling on April 23, 1990, in a dark match at a Main Event/WCW WorldWide taping in Marietta.
 Wrestling as "The Wild-Eyed Southern Boys", their first television appearance came on May 12 at a World Championship Wrestling taping, where they defeated Kevin Sullivan and Cactus Jack via disqualification.

 The Southern Boys defeated The Fabulous Freebirds (Jimmy Garvin and Michael Hayes) on June 13 at Clash of the Champions XI.
 They gained revenge by defeating the Pistols on the June 16, 1990, episode of WCW Worldwide.
 Smothers and Armstrong started a feud with The Midnight Express, culminating in a match between the two teams on July 13 at the Great American Bash, which the Midnight Express won.
 It was considered the best match in the U.S. of that year and one of the all-time classic tag team matches of the era; it was also high in virtually every match of the year poll.
 On September 5, they defeated Hayes and Garvin at Clash of the Champions XII.
 On February 24, 1991, at WrestleWar, they defeated The Royal Family (Jack Victory and Rip Morgan).
 A few days earlier, they were renamed The Young Pistols.

 On May 19, they lost to The Freebirds at SuperBrawl I in a match for the vacated United States Tag Team Championship after "Badstreet" (a masked Brad Armstrong) interfered.
 On June 12, The Young Pistols and Tom Zenk defeated Hayes, Garvin, and Badstreet at Clash of the Champions XV.
 The Young Pistols soon turned heel, and on the December 15 episode of WCW Main Event, they defeated The Patriots (Todd Champion and Firebreaker Chip) to win the WCW United States Tag Team Championship.
-On December 29 at Starrcade, Smothers and Hayes lost to Marcus Bagwell and Garvin in a Lethal Lottery tag team match.
+On December 29 at Starrcade '91: Battlebowl – The Lethal Lottery, Smothers and Hayes lost to Marcus Bagwell and Garvin in a Lethal Lottery tag team match.
 On the February 16, 1992, episode of WCW Pro, they lost the titles to Ron Simmons and Big Josh.

 In April, Armstrong left WCW, leaving Tracy to soldier on as a singles competitor.
 He remained as a heel, and on May 17 at WrestleWar, he lost to Johnny B. Badd.
 At Beach Blast on June 20, he, Ricky Morton, and Diamond Dallas Page lost to Junkyard Dog, Big Josh, and Tom Zenk in a six-man tag team match before leaving the company in August.